WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/JETSON/README.md

 ## Overview
 This section of the repository describes the deployment of a fine-tuned **TinyCLIP** model on the NVIDIA Jetson Orin platform.
 The pipeline focuses on quantization and model optimization for real-time edge inference, followed by a TensorRT-accelerated heatmap generation process for localizing apple fruitlet anatomical structures.

+> ⚠️ **Note:** Some paths in the scripts and notebooks may need to be adjusted based on your local setup.
+Additionally, the Python environment is sensitive due to dependency conflicts — careful setup is recommended.

 ---

 ## Workflow

 ### 1. Model Conversion
 1. **Export to ONNX**
-   - Fine-tuned TinyCLIP PyTorch model exported to ONNX format (`.onnx`).
+   - Fine-tuned TinyCLIP PyTorch model exported to ONNX format (`placeholder_model.onnx`).
    - Verified for dynamic input shape compatibility with 224×224 patches.

-2. **Quantization**
+2. **Quantization & TensorRT Engine Build**
+   - Convert ONNX to TensorRT using the provided script: `onnx2trt.py`.
-   - FP16 and INT8 quantization supported.
+   - Supports FP16 and INT8 quantization.
-   - INT8 calibration performed using a representative dataset of apple fruitlet patches.

-3. **TensorRT Engine Build**
-   - ONNX model converted into a TensorRT engine (`.trt`) optimized for Jetson Orin.
+   - Produces TensorRT engine files (`placeholder_model_fp16.trt`, `placeholder_model_int8.trt`) optimized for **batch size = 8** on Jetson Orin.
-   - Engine tuned for batch processing of patches in the range 1–32; optimized for **batch size = 8**.

 ---